FuelLabs/sway/docs/src/introduction/overview.md

 forc deploy
 ```

+> **Note**
-> Note you can't use the same terminal session that is running fuel-core to run any other commands as this will end your fuel-core process.
+> You can't use the same terminal session that is running fuel-core to run any other commands as this will end your fuel-core process.

 This should produce some output in `stdout` that looks like this: